Saturday, 14 February 2026

 Looking up, Yamil replied, "I don't think so, those won't go very far between the two of us."

 "No, I don't mean these stringy things.
-I found a cave! " (I rolled 4 on the Point of Interest table.)
+I found a cave! "

 "What did you say!"